docker/docs/install/installAWS.md

 Select the Docker Trusted Registry AMI you wish to retrieve, and then select the instance-type based on your requirements.
 Then choose the option “Next: Configure Instance Details”.

-At this point you must configure the Docker Trusted Registry EC2 Host according to the requirements of your particular environment.
-When doing so, consider the following:
+At this point, you must configure the Docker Trusted Registry EC2 Host according to the requirements of your particular environment.
+When doing so, consider:

 * If you want your Docker Trusted Registry EC2 Host to be accessible from the internet, you will need to assign it an Elastic IP or a Public IP.
-* You may also wish to Tag the Docker Trusted Registry instance with meaningful name.
+* You may also want to Tag the Docker Trusted Registry instance with a meaningful name.

 The Docker Trusted Registry EC2 Host is managed over SSH, whereas the Docker Trusted Registry Service is managed over HTTPS.
 When launching the AMI for the first time, the wizard will prompt you to create a new “Security Group” with rules that allow SSH, HTTP, and HTTPS already created.

 > **Note**: Make sure that you are launching your Docker Trusted Registry EC2 Host in the correct
 > Region, VPC, and subnet.

-Once you are satisfied with your Docker Trusted Registry EC2 Host's configuration details, click “Launch”.
+When satisfied with your Docker Trusted Registry EC2 Host's configuration details, click Launch.

 You will now be prompted to associate the Docker Trusted Registry EC2 Host with a key pair.
 If you already have a key pair you would like to use, select it from the drop-down list of available key pairs and check the "Acknowledge" check-box.
-This will enable the “Launch Instances” button.
+This will enable the Launch Instances button.

-If you do not have an existing key pair, choose “Create a new key pair” from the first drop-down list, give the key pair a meaningful name, and click the “Download Key Pair” button.
-This will enable the “Launch Instances” button.
+If you do not have an existing key pair, choose Create a new key pair from the first drop-down list, give the key pair a meaningful name, and click the Download Key Pair button.
+This enables the Launch Instances button.

 When creating a new key pair, clicking the “Download Key Pair” button initiates a one-time operation that creates the key pair.
-So make sure you keep the downloaded key pair in a safe place as you will not be able to download it again.
+Ensure you keep the downloaded key pair in a safe place as you will not be able to download it again.

-Next, click the “Launch Instances” button.
+Next, click the Launch Instances button.

-Your Docker Trusted Registry EC2 Host will launch; you can view its status on the “Instances” page of your “EC2 Dashboard”.
+Your Docker Trusted Registry EC2 Host starts.
+You can view its status on the “Instances” page of your “EC2 Dashboard”.
 It may take a minute or two for your Docker Trusted Registry EC2 Host to reach the running state.

 ## Configuring AWS Components